firefly-cpp/NiaARM/README.md

 - preprocessing of data,
 - searching for association rules,
 - providing output of mined association rules,
-- generating statistics about mined association rules.
+- generating statistics about mined association rules,
-- visualization of association rules
+- visualization of association rules.

 ## Installation